 - 1 1/2 ounces Calabrian chile-infused tequila (see Editor's Note)

 - 3/4 ounce blood peach fruit purée, preferably Boiron brand

 - 1/2 ounce Zucca Rabarbaro Amaro

 - Combine all ingredients in a blender and blend until cold and smooth.

 Calabrian Chile-Infused Tequila:

-Using a small torch, lightly toast the sides 8 grams of dried Calabrian chilies, being careful not to burn the skin (the skin should bubble and turn whitish with some small amount of black charring).
+Using a small torch, lightly toast the sides of eight grams of dried Calabrian chilies, being careful not to burn the skin (the skin should bubble and turn whitish with some small amount of black charring).

 While wearing gloves, break up the chilies into smaller pieces and insert the pieces (including seeds) into a 750ml bottle of blanco tequila bottle.
 Allow to steep for 48 hours then fine-strain into a resealable bottle.